dorian3d/RGBiD-SLAM/README.md

 At the moment I cannot guarantee that the system will work with more recent Ubuntu or ROS distros or other RGB-D sensors.
 The library requires a CUDA capable NVIDIA GPU.
 The code has been compiled and works under 5.0 architecture but should work also for 2.x, 3.x and 5.x architectures.
 Check which is your card's architecture [here](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)

-The SLAM algorithm initialises two independent streams in GPU for each of two host threads in CPU.
-This functionality is only available in cuda toolkit v7.0 or later (see [this](https://devblogs.nvidia.com/parallelforall/gpu-pro-tip-cuda-7-streams-simplify-concurrency/)
+The RGBiD-SLAM algorithm initialises two independent streams in GPU (one for the  camera tracking front-end, and one for the loop closing back-end).
+This functionality is only available in cuda toolkit v7.0 or later (see [this link](https://devblogs.nvidia.com/parallelforall/gpu-pro-tip-cuda-7-streams-simplify-concurrency/))

-Before going further follow the instructions in INFO_CUDA_INSTALLATION.txt
+Setup of NVIDIA GPUs and enabling of CUDA in Ubuntu systems is not trivial (specially in a laptop).
+Before going further plase make sure you have followed the steps described in INFO_CUDA_INSTALLATION.txt

 Install the following packages through synaptic software manager

 ros-indigo-desktop

 ros-indigo-openni2-launch

 libsuitesparse-dev

 pcl-1.7-all-dev

 libboost-dev

 If you are using the Asus Xtion Pro Live camera you have execute this in console: